 Ditch the “Pings”

 - Nix the Check Ins: Teens should power down devices at least one hour before bed.
-And that includes games, social media, TV and computers.
+That includes games, social media, TV and computers.

 Make Use of the Landline